Project Background

 Designing the Porcelain Mold in 3D

 The 3D scanned data can then be imported into professional 3D design software such as Geomagic Freeform.
-This is the software that Tongxing Mold’s team uses to modify the model’s shape and size.
-The 3D model can be viewed from multiple angles and enlarged or downsized, making it easy for designers to easily communicate detail adjustments.
+Tongxing Mold’s team uses this software to modify the model’s shape and size.
+They can view the 3D model from multiple angles and enlarge or downsize it.
+This makes it easier for designers to easily communicate about detail adjustments.

 Editing and redesigning the model in Geomagic Freeform, a professional 3D design software solution.